bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   are rounded to a value, specifically the midpoint at precision $$p + 1$$, which is nearer to the same endpoint.
+Therefore,
+  re-rounding under any standard rounding mode at precision $$p$$ yields the same result as rounding directly at precision $$p$$.

 ![rounding $$x$$ between $$y_1$$ and $$y_3$$](/assets/posts/2025-11-18-round-to-odd/round-7.png){:style="display:block; margin-left:auto; margin-right:auto"}

+Visually,
-We can indicate the round to odd step by overlaying gray arrows, representing round to odd at precision $$p + 2$$, over the previous figure.
+  we can indicate the round to odd step by overlaying gray arrows, representing round to odd at precision $$p + 2$$, over the previous figure.